-The Bulldogs will host FCS Cal Poly in non-conference action.
-Here’s what to know about the Mustangs.
+The Bulldogs will host FCS Cal Poly in non-conference play for the second straight season.

-Fresno State Football: First Looks at Non-Conference Opponents
+Fresno State Football: First Look at 2022 Non-conference Opponents

 Location: San Luis Obispo, California

 Series History: Fresno State is 33-10-2 all-time against Cal Poly.